devsatish/gridrez/README.md

 ### POST /api/resumes/upload

-Upload a resume file (PDF or TXT) for parsing.
+Upload a resume file (PDF, DOCX or TXT) for parsing.

 **Request**: `multipart/form-data` with `file` field